Sigmoid Head for Quality Estimation under Language Ambiguity: Experimental Setup

 \subsection{Models and Training Data}

 Details of the language models (LMs) used in our paper and their corresponding training data can be found in Table \ref{tab:models}.
 We train Transformer Base from scratch using the base configuration of Fairseq \cite{ott2019fairseq} on 5M samples of ParaCrawl English-German Machine Translation data, filtered by Bicleaner AI \cite{zaragoza-bernabeu-etal-2022-bicleaner,de-gibert-etal-2024-new}.
 DeltaLM is finetuned on the same ParaCrawl data.
 Tower Instruct v2 and OLMo SFT v2 models are taken off the shelves.
 We experiment with adding our Sigmoid Head for Quality Estimation onto these models.
 More details on our motivation for model choices are in Appendix \ref{app:model_choices}.
+We discuss the increase in model parameter counts after adding the Sigmoid Head in Appendix \ref{app:params_count}.